Key Points about Fibromyalgia (Fibrositis)

 - While there is currently no cure for fibromyalgia, treatment focuses on managing symptoms so you can go about your daily life comfortably.

-Fibromyalgia (Fibrositis) is a condition that causes musculoskeletal pain throughout the pain, as well as fatigue, sleep, memory and mood issues.
+Fibromyalgia (Fibrositis) is a condition that causes musculoskeletal pain throughout the body, as well as fatigue, sleep, memory and mood issues.
 Experts believe that fibromyalgia causes these symptoms by affecting the way your brain processes and interprets pain signals.
 Many people with fibromyalgia have other health conditions, such as tension headaches, temporomandibular joint (TMJ) disorders, anxiety, depression, restless legs syndrome (RLS), sleep apnea or irritable bowel syndrome (IBS).

 Although experts haven’t pinpointed the exact cause of fibromyalgia, they believe the following factors may play a role: